Key Takeaways

 Tax records

 Many countries treat crypto disposals as taxable events.
 Selling BTC for USDT, swapping ETH for SOL, or converting tokens into fiat may create reporting obligations.
-Reuters has reported that U.S. Treasury rules require crypto brokers and payment processors to report user transactions to the IRS through digital asset reporting systems.
+Tax rules vary by country, but many jurisdictions treat crypto sales, swaps, or conversions as reportable events.
+Users should keep records of trades, deposits, withdrawals, and wallet transfers from the beginning.

 Users should keep records from the beginning.
 Trying to rebuild trade history later is painful.